moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 You can create and reply to entire conversation threads around various activities across any data asset.
 You can also add reactions with emojis.

-1. On the entity details page, click on the highlighted icon for conversations.
+1. On the entity DataOS entity detailspage, click on the highlighted icon for conversations.
 The number on it denotes the messages in the conversation thread.
 The right pane will show the conversations.

     ![Conversations around data asset](navigating_metis_ui_how_to_guide/add_conversation.png)

-    Conversations around data asset
+    <figcaption align = "center"> Conversations around data asset </figcaption>

 2. A side pane will open.

     ![conversation.png](navigating_metis_ui_how_to_guide/conversation.png)
+    <figcaption align = "center"> Conversation </figcaption>

 3. Clicking on the **+** sign will open the editor for the new conversation.